apulgarinc/Portfolio-Python/README.md

 # Portfolio-Python
-Data acquisition and processing to make a portfolio fo assets
+Data acquisition and processing to make a portfolio for assets and forecast of 10 days for a single ticker